50 Days of Wisdom

 Download Mark Paul Ministry's free eBooks.

 Wisdom is a skill in living that begins with fearing God, then progresses to guarding your mind, choosing your companions, controlling your body, monitoring your words, pursuing your work, managing your money, and loving your neighbor.
 Very simple.
 But that’s it.
 And when you’ve done that, you’ve learned wisdom.
 It’s vital to be taught wisdom.
 For example, as a father, if I fail to teach my son to fear God, the devil will teach him to hate God.
 If I fail to teach my son to guard his mind, the devil will teach him to have an open mind.
 If I fail to teach my son to obey his parents, the devil will teach him to rebel and break his parents’ hearts.
 If I fail to teach my son to select his companions carefully, the devil will choose them for him.
 If I fail to teach my son to control his body, the devil will gladly teach him to give it completely over to his lusts.
 If I fail to teach my children to enjoy speech that is honorable to God, the devil will fill their mouths with filth.
 If I fail to teach my children to pursue their work, the devil will make them lazy.
 If I fail to teach them to manage their money, the devil will teach them to waste it on riotous living.
 If I fail to teach them to love their neighbor, the devil will gladly teach them to love only themselves.
+And the only reason I can pass on all this wisdom to my children is because God has graciously made it available through the Bible.

 Seek and learn God's wisdom every day!